dprincecoder/learn-js/README.md

 8th: push back to this repo for checking.

-lastly: give this repo a star ⭐.
+9th: give this repo a star ⭐.

+lastly: need help? checkout my branch for info;
 Goodluck.